lisamurphy788/Mario-Memory-game/README.md

 # User Experience

 ## User Stories
-* As a user of the game i should be able to see the rules of the game.
+* As a user of the game I should be able to see the rules of the game.
-* As a user of the game i should be able to click on a card to begin the game.
+* As a user of the game I should be able to click on a card to begin the game.
-* As a user of the game i should only be allowed to click on two cards at a time.
+* As a user of the game I should only be allowed to click on two cards at a time.
 * Matching Cards should stay facing upwards.
 * Any cards not matched should turn backwards.
-* As a user of the game i should know the numer of flips i have taken.
+* As a user of the game I should know the number of flips I have taken.
-* By using the game i should be able to test my memory.
+* By using the game I should be able to test my memory.
-* As a user of the game i should be able to click on social icons on footer to bring me to social media page.
+* As a user of the game I should be able to click on social icons on footer to bring me to social media page.

 ### Project Goals
-The main goal of this project was to build a fun memory game that my little boy could play with so he could get a better undertanding what types of projects i work on.
-As he is a Mario fanatic i felt it fitting to use his favourite characters.
-There is no time limit on this as i didnt want him to feel pressured to get it done in a certain amount of time.
+The main goal of this project was to build a fun memory game that my little boy could play with so he could get a better understanding what types of projects I work on.
+As he is a Mario fanatic I felt it fitting to use his favorite characters.
+There is no time limit on this as I didn't want him to feel pressured to get it done in a certain amount of time.

 ### Design Choices
 All Mario games are bright and fun using lots of primary colors.
-I kept the design light and similar to the color schemes that would be used in a mario game.
+I kept the design light and similar to the color schemes that would be used in a Mario game.

 #### Background image

-For the background image i used a animated blue sky with clouds and green grass.
+For the background image i used a image of a blue sky with clouds and green grass.
 The image is similar to what you would see if you were playing a Mario game.

 ![Background image](/assets/images/sky.png)

 #### Images

-For the cards i used all the main characters of Mario.
+For the cards I used all the main characters of Mario.
 These can be seen throughout the game.
 All of the character images where taken from [Clipart-Library](http://clipart-library.com/clipart/1346332.htm).
-The backgound image was taken from Shutter Stock.
+The background image was taken from Shutter Stock.

 ![Characters](/assets/readme-docs/characters.png)